CommE2E/olm/README.md

 - [olm-sys](https://gitlab.gnome.org/BrainBlasted/olm-sys) (Apache-2.0) Rust
   bindings

-Note that bindings may have a different license from libolm.
+Note that bindings may have a different license from libolm, and are *not* endorsed by the Matrix.org Foundation C.I.C.

 ## Release process